Macmachi/TonyGPT/README.md

 # TonyGPT

-TonyGPT is a humanoid robot that understands and speaks 20 languages with in-depth knowledge.
-Here is a detailed description of its main features:
+TonyGPT, a humanoid robot with advanced linguistic capabilities, can understand and speak 20 languages with remarkable depth.
+This innovative open-source project showcases the seamless integration of computer vision, natural language processing, and robotics, resulting in a highly interactive and adaptable robotic companion.
+Moreover, its modular and well-documented code allows developers to easily customize and extend the platform to suit their specific requirements.

 ## Video Presentation of TonyGPT
 (Coming soon)